top of page

 Intuitive Eating and Joyful Movement While Traveling: Your Guide to a Stress-Free Journey

-• Pretzels, chips, or crackers
+• Pretzels, crackers, or chips (something salty!)

-• Nuts and trail mix
+• Trail mix

 • Fresh or dried fruit

-• Granola bars and string cheese
+• Granola bars

 Here are some ideas: